adaptivestone/framework-documentation/docs/12-email.md

-# Sending emails
+# Sending Emails

 :::warning

-As from framework version 5.0 we moved email module to separated package [@adaptivestone/framework-module-email](https://www.npmjs.com/package/@adaptivestone/framework-module-email)
+As of framework version 5.0, we have moved the email module to a separate package: [@adaptivestone/framework-module-email](https://www.npmjs.com/package/@adaptivestone/framework-module-email).

 :::

-Email subsystem based on [nodemailer](https://github.com/nodemailer/nodemailer).
-In additional we are using [juice](https://www.npmjs.com/package/juice) to inline css and [html-to-text](https://www.npmjs.com/package/html-to-text) to generate text from html of files
+The email subsystem is based on [Nodemailer](https://github.com/nodemailer/nodemailer).
+In addition, we are using [Juice](https://www.npmjs.com/package/juice) to inline CSS and [html-to-text](https://www.npmjs.com/package/html-to-text) to generate text from the HTML of files.

 :::note

-Sadly email clients are outdated and do not support a lot of web features.
-Some clients even do not support “style” tags.
-That why all styles should be inlined
+Sadly, email clients are outdated and do not support a lot of web features.
+Some clients do not even support “style” tags.
+That is why all styles should be inlined.

 :::

-## Instalation
+## Installation

 ```bash
 npm i @adaptivestone/framework-module-email